 You must pass both theory and practice elements of the course to qualify as a social worker.

-At least 12 weeks’ work experience (approximately 420 hours) carried out in a supervised social care setting or agency with a reference from the supervisor submitted with your application confirming you have completed the required hours.
-This work experience must be completed prior to you submitting your application, and you must clearly reference that you have undertaken a minimum of 420 hours in your personal statement.
+At least 10 weeks’ work experience (approximately 360 hours) carried out in a supervised social care setting or agency with a reference from the supervisor submitted at point of interview confirming you have completed the required hours.
+This work experience must be completed prior to your interview, and you must clearly reference that you are undertaking a minimum of 360 hours in your personal statement.
 If you have previous experience that you feel could contribute towards these hours then please contact the course leader [email protected] to discuss further.
 Instances such as these will be assessed on a case by case basis.
 Our relevant work experience feature tells you more.

 Grade C and BB at A Level